ciaraosull/project-4-django/README.md

 ### Version Control

 Git was used as the version control software.
 Commands such as git add ., git status, git commit and git push were used to add, save, stage and push the code to the GitHub repository where the source code is stored.

+### Cloning

+To clone this repository from GitHub to a local computer to make it easier to fix merge conflicts, add or remove files, and push larger commits or contribute use the following steps:

+1. On GitHub, navigate to the main page of the repository.

+2. Above the list of files, click Code.

+3. Click Use GitHub CLI, then the copy icon.

+4. Open Git Bash and change the current working directory to the location where you want the cloned directory.

+5. Type git clone, and then paste the URL that was copied from step 3 above.

+6. Press Enter to create the local clone.

+### Forking
+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

+To fork this project go to the top left of the repository, where you see the Fork Icon and click Fork.
+This will create a copy of the repository for you.

 ## Credits
 ### Content